Letter #31 - 2006

 Dear viewer,

-Of course, the lonely King can go into a corner and let himself be checkmated as shown in the diagram on letter #8.
-Below, there are two ways of practicing this situation:
+Of course, the lonely King can go into a corner and let himself be checkmated as shown in the diagram on letter #8, 2005.

 Thank you for visiting us,